Alfresco/docs-alfresco/governance-services/latest/admin/index.md

 >**Note:** The user who created the Governance Services site is automatically made a member of the Governance Services Administrator group.
 Other users can access different areas of the **Admin Tools** depending on the capabilities given to the role that they're in.

-1. In a Governance Services site click **Admin Tools**.

-    The **Admin Tools** opens on the **Audit** page, with various tools available on the left side of the page.
+In a Governance Services site click **Admin Tools** to open the **Audit** page, with various other options available on the left-hand side.
 Click a tool to manage that part of your site.

 ## Audit